opencv/opencv/doc/tutorials/imgproc/histograms/template_matching/template_matching.markdown

 Code
 ----

+@add_toggle_cpp

 -   **What does this program do?**
     -   Loads an input image, an image patch (*template*), and optionally a mask
-    -   Perform a template matching procedure with any of the 6 matching methods described before.
+    -   Perform a template matching procedure by using the OpenCV function @ref cv::matchTemplate with any of the 6 matching methods described before.
 The user can choose the method by entering its selection in the Trackbar.
 If a mask is supplied, it will only be used for the methods that support masking
     -   Normalize the output of the matching procedure
     -   Localize the location with higher matching probability
     -   Draw a rectangle around the area corresponding to the highest match

-@add_toggle_cpp
 -   **Downloadable code**: Click [here](https://github.com/opencv/opencv/tree/master/samples/cpp/tutorial_code/Histograms_Matching/MatchTemplate_Demo.cpp)
 -   **Code at glance:**
     @include samples/cpp/tutorial_code/Histograms_Matching/MatchTemplate_Demo.cpp

 @end_toggle

 @add_toggle_java

+-   **What does this program do?**
+    -   Loads an input image, an image patch (*template*), and optionally a mask
+    -   Perform a template matching procedure by using the OpenCV function **Imgproc.matchTemplate()** with any of the 6 matching methods described before.
+The user can choose the method by entering its selection in the Trackbar.
+If a mask is supplied, it will only be used for the methods that support masking
+    -   Normalize the output of the matching procedure
+    -   Localize the location with higher matching probability
+    -   Draw a rectangle around the area corresponding to the highest match
 -   **Downloadable code**: Click [here](https://github.com/opencv/opencv/tree/master/samples/java/tutorial_code/ImgProc/tutorial_template_matching/MatchTemplateDemo.java)
 -   **Code at glance:**
     @include samples/java/tutorial_code/ImgProc/tutorial_template_matching/MatchTemplateDemo.java

 @end_toggle

 @add_toggle_python

+-   **What does this program do?**
+    -   Loads an input image, an image patch (*template*), and optionally a mask
+    -   Perform a template matching procedure by using the OpenCV function **cv2.matchTemplate()** with any of the 6 matching methods described before.
+The user can choose the method by entering its selection in the Trackbar.
+If a mask is supplied, it will only be used for the methods that support masking
+    -   Normalize the output of the matching procedure
+    -   Localize the location with higher matching probability
+    -   Draw a rectangle around the area corresponding to the highest match
 -   **Downloadable code**: Click [here](https://github.com/opencv/opencv/tree/master/samples/python/tutorial_code/imgProc/match_template/match_template.py)
 -   **Code at glance:**
     @include samples/python/tutorial_code/imgProc/match_template/match_template.py

 @end_toggle

 Explanation